sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 * What are the applications of Heap?
 Write the algorithm for Reheap UP and Reheap Down operation.
 * Discuss algorithms used in Heap construction with a suitable example: i) reheap up    ii) reheap down
 * Explain the algorithms to perform following operations with an example: i) Max heap construction ii) Max heap deletion.
-* Discuss algorithms used in Heap construction with a suitable example: reheap up and reheap down
-* Write the algorithm for Reheap UP and Reheap Down operation.
 * Explain the reheap up and reheap down algorithms used in Heap construction with a suitable example.
-* Define heap.
-Write the algorithm for reheap up and reheap down

 **Answer :**

-Heap Construction Algorithms:
+A heap is a special tree-based data structure that satisfies the heap property.

+In a max-heap, every parent node is greater than or equal to its children; in a min-heap, every parent node is less than or equal to its children.

+##### Common Applications of Heap:

+* **Priority Queues** – Efficient for accessing the highest or lowest priority element.

+* **Heap Sort** – comparison-based, in-place sorting algorithm that uses a binary heap to sort elements.

+* **Dijkstra’s Algorithm** – For finding the shortest path in graphs.

+* **Job Scheduling Systems** – For scheduling jobs/tasks based on priority.

+* **Median Maintenance in data streams** – Heaps are used in real-time to keep track of medians of dynamic stream of numbers.

+* **Data Stream Management** – For maintaining top-k elements in a stream of data efficiently.
+(Trending hashtags, top-scoring users in games, real-time recommendation systems)

+___

+Heap Construction Algorithms **Reheap Up** and **Reheap Down** operations maintain the heap structure:
+- Reheap Up restores the heap property after insertion.
+- Reheap Down restores the heap property after deletion.

+Both operations ensure that a heap maintains O(log n) time complexity, making heaps suitable for efficient implementations of priority queues, heap sort, and graph algorithms like Dijkstra’s algorithm.

+___

-1. Reheap Up: is used when adding a new element to the heap.
-The new element is initially placed at the end of the heap, and then reheapUp is used to maintain the heap property by moving the element up the tree until it reaches the correct position.
+**Reheap Up** : is used when adding a new element to the heap.
+* The new element is inserted at the end of the heap to maintain CBT structure.
+* Compare the inserted element with its parent.
+* if the element is greater (in max-heap), swap with its parent.

-2. Reheap Down: is used when the root of the heap is removed, and the last element in the heap is moved to the root.
-ReheapDown is then used to maintain the heap property by moving the element down the tree until it reaches the correct position.
+* Repeat until the heap property is restored or the element reaches the root.
+* reheapUp is used to maintain the heap property by moving the element up the tree until it reaches the correct position.

-Both operations have O(log n) time complexity, ensuring that the heap remains efficient for priority queue operations.

-Reheap Up Operation on insertion :

-* The Reheap Up (or Bubble Up) operation is used when an element is added to the heap typically inserted at the end of the tree from left t right following the complete binary tree rules.
-* After the insertion, we need to ensure that the heap property is maintained by comparing the inserted element with its parent and swapping them if value it is larger (in a max-heap) or smaller (in a min-heap).
-* Repeat until the element is in the correct position, or it becomes the root.

 Starting with an empty heap, let’s insert the elements: `[10, 20, 30, 15, 5]`

-1. Insert 10: Heap = `[10]`
+Insert 10: Heap = `[10]`

-2. Insert 20: Heap = `[10, 20]`
+Insert 20: Heap = `[10, 20]`
 - Compare 20 with its parent (10).
 Since 20 > 10, swap them.
 - Heap = `[20, 10]`

-3. Insert 30: Heap = `[20, 10, 30]`
+Insert 30: Heap = `[20, 10, 30]`
 - Compare 30 with its parent (10).
 Since 30 > 10, swap them.
 - Heap = `[20, 30, 10]`
 - Compare 30 with its new parent (20).
 Since 30 > 20, swap them.
 - Heap = `[30, 20, 10]`

-4. Insert 15: Heap = `[30, 20, 10, 15]`
+Insert 15: Heap = `[30, 20, 10, 15]`
 - Compare 15 with its parent (20).
 Since 15 < 20, no need to swap.
 - Heap = `[30, 20, 10, 15]`

-5. Insert 5: Heap = `[30, 20, 10, 15, 5]`
+Insert 5: Heap = `[30, 20, 10, 15, 5]`
 - Compare 5 with its parent (15).
 Since 5 < 15, no need to swap.
 - Heap = `[30, 20, 10, 15, 5]`

 Final Heap: `[30, 20, 10, 15, 5]`

-____

-Reheap Down (Bubble Down) Operation on deletion :

-* The Reheap Down (or Bubble Down) operation is used when an element is removed from the heap (usually the root).
+______

+**Reheap Down** : is used when the root of the heap is removed.
-* After the removal, the last element in the heap is moved to the root to maintain the CBT structure property
+* Replace the root with the last element
-* To restore the heap property by comparing the new root with its children and swapping it with the larger (in a max-heap) or smaller (in a min-heap) child.
+* Compare the new root with its children
+* Swap If the root is smaller than the larger child (in max-heap)
-* Repeat until the heap property is in correct position or becomes a leaf node.
+* Repeat until the heap property is restored

 Starting with the heap: `[30, 20, 10, 15, 5]`, let’s remove the root (30) and perform a reheap down.

-1. Remove root 30: Move 5 to the root: `[5, 20, 10, 15]`
+Remove root 30: Move 5 to the root: `[5, 20, 10, 15]`
-2. Compare 5 with its children (20 and 10).
+* Compare 5 with its children (20 and 10).
 The largest child is 20.
-3. Swap 5 and 20: `[20, 5, 10, 15]`
+* Swap 5 and 20: `[20, 5, 10, 15]`
-4. Now, compare 5 with its new children (15).
+* Now, compare 5 with its new children (15).
 The largest child is 15.
-5. Swap 5 and 15: `[20, 15, 10, 5]`
+* Swap 5 and 15: `[20, 15, 10, 5]`

 Final Heap after reheap down: `[20, 15, 10, 5]`

-_____
+ReheapDown is then used to maintain the heap property by moving the element down the tree until it reaches the correct position.

+____

-Define Heap?
+* Define Heap?
 Write Heap sort Algorithm and sort the below tree.
 ```
                     27
                   /    \